sushmarchandran/cloud-tsa/README.md

 sudo /istio-analytics/restapi_server/scripts/runDocker.sh
 ```

-### Alternative approach to run the demo locally
+### Alternative approach

 As an alternative, you can also run the following script to start Istio Analytics locally:
 ```bash
 ./scripts/localRunServer.sh
 ```

-Note, however, that before running this script you will have to make sure Python3.6 is installed and used.
+Note, however, that before running this script you will have to make sure Python 3.6 is installed and used.
 That might entail creating a virtual environment and installing all dependencies declared in `requirements.txt` inside the virtual environment.
 For that reason, it is just simpler to build the Docker image and run Istio Analytics as a Docker container.